Fact sheet: “Accompanying family”

 Obtaining a residence permit

-If your family lives outside France, they should apply to the French consular authorities in their usual place of residence.
+If the family lives outside France, they should apply to the French consular authorities in the usual place of residence.

 The long-stay visa can be applied for either at the same time as the main applicant or in delayed time.